LinkedIn Search And Discovery: A Complete Guide

 Sponsored Discovery

-This happens when paid distribution expands reach through targeting.
+This happens when paid distribution expands reach through targeting systems.

 Best for:

-Each discovery surface plays a different role, and the strongest LinkedIn videos often benefit from more than one at the same time.
+Each discovery surface plays a different role, and the strongest LinkedIn videos often benefit from multiple discovery systems at the same time.

 Why LinkedIn Search and Discovery Matter